 All fastq files first mapped to the human reference genome (b37).
 We used bwa for Hi-C and ChIP-Seq, STAR for RNA-Seq data.
-After mapping, the resulting BAM files are used to call variants using GATK best practices
+After mapping, the resulting BAM files are used to call variants using GATK best practices.

 The codes for the information quantification and linking, preparation of input files and some of the input files can be downloaded in the download page.
 To perform mapping and use GATK best practices, use the combination of codes in: